ancorasir/ProSoRo/README.md

 It's also available to use the modules provided in `modules/` and test on a real ProSoRo hardware.
 More details can be found in the [guide](guide.ipynb).

+## Source Data

+The source data corresponding to figures in the paper can be found in [Source Data](./assets/source_data/).

 ## Hardware

 ProSoRo hardware consists of a metastructure, a camera, LED lights and several 3D-printed parts.
 There are six types of ProSoRos, including cylinder, octagonal prism, quadrangular prism, origami, omni-neck, and dome.
 All ProSoRos are with similar structure and based on the same vision-based proprioception method.
 More building details can be found in [hardware guide](https://sites.google.com/view/prosoro-hardware).